mtanghu/LEAP/README.md

 	(9)\ \boldsymbol{g_i} =  {\sum\limits_{\ell=max(i-k-1,\ 0)}^{i}exp(\boldsymbol{w}^T \boldsymbol{x_\ell} / \sqrt{d_{model}}) *\boldsymbol{x_\ell} \over \sum\limits_{\ell=max(i-k-1,\ 0)}^{i} exp(\boldsymbol{w}^T \boldsymbol{x_\ell} / \sqrt{d_{model}})}
 $$

-Note that we need to use a *max* in case the backwards context or "window" is non-existent or paritally non-existent for $i < k$.
+Note that we need to use a *max* in case the backwards context or "window" is non-existent or paritally non-existent for ${i < k}$.
 Then to calculate this with linear time complexity, we simply rewrite the sum, but this time, un-simplifying!

 $$